timbenniks/timbenniksdev-2024/content/4.writing/cursor-rules-and-my-vibe-engineer-workflow.md

     - property: twitter:title
       content: Cursor, rules, and my vibe engineer workflow
     - property: twitter:description
-      content: TL;DR I released my Cursor rules and commands as a public repo because Cursor is not magic, it is leverage.
+      content: I released my Cursor rules and commands as a public repo because Cursor is not magic, it is leverage.
 By turning it into a constrained system with explicit rules, reusable commands, and real project context, you can make it behave like a senior engineer on SaaS projects.
 The real win is not speed, but trust at speed.
     - property: keywords
       content: ai, webdev, process, dx